DyzLecticus/Zeesoft/V3.0/ZJMO/README.md

       "workRequestTimeoutDrain": true,
       "state": "ONLINE",
       "workLoad": 0,
-      "memoryUsage": 7818720
+      "memoryUsage": 11186560,
+      "restartRequired": false
     }
   ]
 }

 Stopping orchestra ...
 Sent stop command to: Conductor/0
-2017-04-03 22:20:26:557 DBG nl.zeesoft.zdk.thread.WorkerUnion: All workers have been stopped
+2017-04-23 10:53:24:741 DBG nl.zeesoft.zdk.thread.WorkerUnion: All workers have been stopped
 Sent stop command to: Conductor/1
-2017-04-03 22:20:29:548 DBG nl.zeesoft.zdk.thread.WorkerUnion: All workers have been stopped
+2017-04-23 10:53:27:863 DBG nl.zeesoft.zdk.thread.WorkerUnion: All workers have been stopped
 Stopping players ...
 Stopped orchestra
+2017-04-23 10:53:30:707 DBG nl.zeesoft.zdk.thread.WorkerUnion: All workers have been stopped
-2017-04-03 22:20:34:432 DBG nl.zeesoft.zdk.thread.WorkerUnion: All workers have been stopped
+2017-04-23 10:53:31:664 DBG nl.zeesoft.zdk.thread.WorkerUnion: All workers have been stopped
-2017-04-03 22:20:34:543 DBG nl.zeesoft.zdk.thread.WorkerUnion: All workers have been stopped
+2017-04-23 10:53:31:770 DBG nl.zeesoft.zdk.thread.WorkerUnion: All workers have been stopped
-2017-04-03 22:20:35:451 DBG nl.zeesoft.zdk.thread.WorkerUnion: All workers have been stopped
+2017-04-23 10:53:31:872 DBG nl.zeesoft.zdk.thread.WorkerUnion: All workers have been stopped
-2017-04-03 22:20:36:553 DBG nl.zeesoft.zdk.thread.WorkerUnion: All workers have been stopped
+2017-04-23 10:53:32:729 DBG nl.zeesoft.zdk.thread.WorkerUnion: All workers have been stopped
-2017-04-03 22:20:37:566 DBG nl.zeesoft.zdk.thread.WorkerUnion: All workers have been stopped
+2017-04-23 10:53:33:676 DBG nl.zeesoft.zdk.thread.WorkerUnion: All workers have been stopped
 ~~~~

 nl.zeesoft.zjmo.test.TestMemberOnlineOffline
 --------------------------------------------
-This test shows how to how a *Conductor* maintains its orchestra member state representation.
+This test shows how a *Conductor* maintains its orchestra member state representation.

 **Example implementation**
 ~~~~
 // Create conductor
-Conductor con = new Conductor(orchestra);
+Conductor con = new Conductor(null,orchestra,0);
 // Start the conductor
 boolean started = con.start();
 // Create client using conductor control port settings